 - ¼ tsb coriander

 - 1 clove minced garlic

-Wash the carrots; if they don't have a thick skin, you don't have to peel them.
-Cut off a few mm from the ends and peel the ends, so the carrot has a sausage shape.
-Thin out slightly the other end if you need to.
+- Wash the carrots; if they don't have thick skin, you don't have to peel them.
+Cut off and peel the ends, so the carrot gets a sausage shape.

-Slice the red onions into fine round slices and put them in a jar with the vinegar and maple syrup or sugar.
-Let sit for 1-2 hours.
+- Slice the red onions into fine round slices and put them in a jar with vinegar and maple syrup or sugar.
+Rest for 1-2 hours.